michaelbarton/bioinformatics-zen/content/markup/data/deriving-biological-meaning-from-principal-components-analysis.markdown

 created_at: "2007-08-01 15:35:11"
 ---

-Here I'm going to illustrate how you can relate principal components analysis back to the original.
+Here I'm going to illustrate how you can use principal components analysis to find underlying treds in your data.
 If you want to reproduce what I'm doing, I've put [the R code on github][code].
-I'm be using example dataset to illustrate using PCA.
-This data contains 200 crabs where five morphological characteristics have been measured for each.
-These are:
+I'm using an example dataset to illustrate how PCA can be used.
+This data contains five different morphological measurements from 200 crabs.
+These measurements are:

 [code]: https://gist.github.com/3969797#file_pca.r